darki-31/amda/README.md

 AMDA has some restrictions for the csv files.

 1. All animals has to have valid names.
-Animal with "unknown" tag will irgnored.
+Animals with "unknown" tag will irgnored.
 1. All readers has to have a valid position in the csv metadata.
 1. AMDA can analyze and plot the data from only one AM.